citiz3nfive/citiz3nfive/README.md

 - 👋 Hi, I’m @citiz3nfive
 - 👀 I’m interested in ...
-Coding, Cyber Security, Ethical Hacking & CTF.
+Coding, Programming, Ethical Hacking & CTF.
 - 🌱 I’m currently learning ...
-Linux Command, Kali Linux.
+Python, Linux Command line.
 - 💞️ I’m looking to collaborate on ...
+Any projects to help sharpen my skills.
 - 📫 How to reach me ...

 <!---